-If you’re trying to grow your qualified search traffic, you can’t do it with only one; you have to combine your SEO efforts with engaging content.
+If you’re trying to grow your qualified search traffic, you have to combine your SEO efforts with engaging content.

 But what’s the most effective way to do this?

-One way to look at the relationship between SEO and Content Marketing is the perspective of SEO making requests of content marketing (although their synergy isn’t as aggressive as that sounds).
+One way to look at the relationship between SEO and Content Marketing is the perspective of SEO making requests of content marketing (although their synergy isn’t as aggressive as it sounds).

 There is no such thing as SEO without keywords, and the most astute content marketers understand that the best content helps your rank for the terms that are most related to what your consumers are already searching for – which is why every effective content strategy starts with keyword research.

 A comprehensive keyword research session starts with some simple brainstorming.
 Think about the main goals of your site and jot down some keywords.
 From there, expand this list with the help of keyword tools.

 Below are two ways you can identify keywords beyond those you currently rank for: